janeteneto/Python/README.md

 With the rise of data science and machine learning, Python has become a key language in the major tech fields because of its versatility and simplicity, making it a highly demanded skill for businesses and organisations looking to leverage data-driven insights.

+- What kind of salaries can you find for Python skilled professionals?

+According to Indeed, the average salary for Python developers in the UK is around £50,000 per year, while seniors can earn salaries well above £100,000 per year, particularly in areas such as finance, technology, and data science.
+Entry-level in the UK can be around £30,000 according to Glassdoor, but it also depends on the location and years of experience.

+- Why is Python used in DevOps?
+Why not other language?

+Python's simplicity and readability also make it an ideal choice for scripting tasks, which are common in DevOps.
+Additionally, many popular DevOps tools and frameworks such as Ansible, Puppet, and Jenkins are written in Python, making it a natural choice for automation and integration with these tools.

+- What is scripting and how is it different to coding/programming?

+Scripting is a type of programming where code is written to automate specific tasks or processes.
+It typically involves using a scripting language like Python and is often used for automating system administration tasks, such as backups and server configurations.
+Scripting is usually faster to write and easier to learn than traditional programming, and is often used for smaller, less complex tasks.

 -